hazelgrove/error-localization-agda/README.md

 ## Mechanization

 All semantics and metatheorems are mechanized in the Agda proof assistant.
+To check the proofs, an installation of [Agda](https://wiki.portal.chalmers.se/agda/pmwiki.php?n=Main.Download) is required.
+The proofs are known to load cleanly under Agda 2.6.2.2.

+Once installed, `agda all.agda` in the appropriate directory will cause Agda to check all the proofs.

 ### File Organization